|

 who judges is also judged, and judged by himself.

-to do both right and wrong.
-A society that makes permanent room for
+A society that makes room for

-forgiveness therefore tends toward democracy.
+forgiveness tends toward democracy.
 Irony amplifies this

 democratic tendency.